-• Satisfactory completion of the C requirements plus a 2 FULL page response to questions from Category II at the end of each chapter.
-(Thus, to get an "A" you must write 3 FULL pages for each chapter-one answering Category I questions and two answering Category II questions; for a total of 30 pages for the term...)
+- Satisfactory completion of the C requirements plus a 2 FULL page response to questions from Category II at the end of each chapter.
+(Thus, to get an "A" you must write 3 FULL pages for each chapter-one answering Category I questions and two answering Category II questions; for a total of 30 pages for the term.)
 Students will select the question(s) that are of most value for them to answer.
-The paper will follow the same format as for C work described above.

-- Written work is due the week after each chapter is covered in class.
-(For example, Chapter 1 written work is due the beginning of week 2.)
-The drop dead date for written work is the Tuesday after each test.
-For example, written work for Chapters 1-4 is due the beginning of week 5. - Note: If you don't get 70% or better on the three tests, and/or don't write a total of 30 pages (of acceptable quality) over the 10 written assignments, your grade will be up to the discretion of the instructor.
+The paper will follow the same format as for C work described above. - Written work is due the week after each chapter is covered in class.
+(For example, Chapter 1 written work is due the beginning of week 2 and Chapter 2 written work is due the beginning of week 3.)
+Written work later than one week will be lowered an entire grade.
+(Thus, to get an "A" you would need to write four full pages.) - Note: If you don't get 70% or better on the three tests, and/or don't write a total of 30 pages (of acceptable quality) over the 10 written assignments, your grade will be up to the discretion of the instructor.